IN THE MOUNTAINS OF FIRE

 (I listen to the doctor’s report, maintaining the face that everyone expects of my office, hardly blinking at a word, but inside I scream, “You IDIOT, Sanzio!
 Of course you knew that girl!
 Haven’t you learned by now to trust your gut?”

 He keeps looking at me sideways, unable to completely conceal his terror from a professional like me, although he makes a fair effort.
 Of course he fears me, and he should.
 He’s wondering what kind of impression it makes that the little demon went out of her way to spare him alone of all the troop.

 Yet I don’t hurt those who level with me.
 I rarely get to question anyone as honest as this man; I find it refreshing.
 He tries to sit as straight as his injury allows, a military man as much as a physician, which I like; those who put “physician” first sometimes give me trouble.

-He does not leave out that the Tilián witch did a good job stitching the wound that the cook-spy gave him, but he also gives me crucial information on Deirdre Keller: that her hands shook at her work, that she has become emaciated and her skin covered with scabs, that her dilated eyes glare and dart about, that her teeth show a characteristic bronzy stain.
+He doesn't leave out that the Tilián witch did a good job stitching the wound that the cook-spy gave him, but he also gives me crucial information on Deirdre Keller: that her hands shook at her work, that she has become emaciated and her skin covered with scabs, that her dilated eyes glare and dart about, that her teeth show a characteristic bronzy stain.
 He states his diagnosis, and I nod.

 That’s not a weakness that my enemy showed me at our last encounter.
 Good.
 That means that we press the rebels to some effect.
 And Layne—General Aliso, I should think—can use this intelligence.